hsk-2004/Automatic-Attendance-System/README.md

 ⚙️ How It Works

-Register Student
+Register Student-

 Enter enrollment number and name

 Capture face images using webcam

-Train Model
+Train Model-

 Images are processed and trained using LBPH

-Take Attendance
+Take Attendance-

 System detects and recognizes faces in real time

 Attendance is marked automatically

-View Attendance
+View Attendance-

 Attendance records can be viewed subject-wise

-Delete Student
+Delete Student-

 Removes student details and associated images